 Foundation courses do not contribute to meeting the WACE achievement requirement with this option.
-Where students are not undertaking a program of study of either at least four Year 12 ATAR courses or at least five Year 12 General courses and/or ATAR courses (i.e. their program of study includes one or more Foundation course/s in Year 12), then these students must also complete a Certificate II or higher to achieve the WACE.
+Where students are not undertaking a program of study of either at least four Year 12 ATAR courses or at least five Year 12 General courses and/or ATAR courses, these students must also complete a Certificate II or higher to achieve the WACE.

-- Up to two units from endorsed programs can be used to meet this requirement. - In the context of VET in the WACE, the term 'complete' requires that a student has been deemed competent in all units of competency that make up a full qualification. - The partial completion of a Certificate III or higher VET qualification may meet this requirement according to predetermined criteria (see Section 4).
+\Up to two units from endorsed programs can be used to meet this requirement.

+In the context of VET in the WACE, the term 'complete' requires that a student has been deemed competent in all units of competency that make up a full qualification.

+IThe partial completion of a Certificate III or higher VET qualification may meet this requirement according to predetermined criteria (see Section 4).